-- Next day morning, peel the badam (almonds) and pista (pistachio); keep 3-4 almonds aside for later use.
+- Next day morning, peel the almonds and pistachio; keep 3-4 almonds aside for later use.

-- Simultaneously, grind khus khus, remaining almonds or badam, pista and dates in a grinder.
+- Simultaneously, grind poppy seeds, remaining almonds, pistachio and dates in a grinder.

-- Now, heat 2 tbsp of ghee in a pan and add turmeric, clove and almond paste in it and fry.
+- Then, heat 2 tbsp of ghee in a pan and add turmeric powder, clove and almond paste in it and fry.

-- After roasting the paste, add milk in this mix and boil for few minutes.
+- After that, add milk in this mix and boil for few minutes.

-- In addition, mix sugar or gur in the milk and again boil on medium heat for few minutes.
+- In addition, mix sugar or jaggery in the milk and again boil on medium heat for few minutes.

-- Milk harira is ready; put it off from the flame.
+- Milk harira is ready to use; put it off from the flame.

 - Before serving, add elaichi powder, saffron (kesar) and remaining almonds (chopped) in it.

-- Now, you can serve the milk harira warm to Indian mother (jachcha or prasuta in Hindi).
+- Now, you can serve the milk harira warm to Indian mother (prasuta in Hindi).

 Milk harira is very good to regain health and energy after delivery.
 It should be given to new mother (jachcha) up to 40 days after delivery.

 Harira should be prepared fresh every day; don’t refrigerate it.
-Furthermore, new mother (jachcha or prasuta) should not drink water after taking harira for at least 1 hour; milk is permitted.
-From the 11th day, new mother (jachcha or prasuta in Hindi) should start to take milk harira up to 40 days.
+Remember, new mother (prasuta) should not drink water after taking harira for at least 1 hour; milk is permitted.

 Sugar 2-3 tbsp

-Soak poppy seeds or khus khus in water for 4-5 hours or overnight.
+Soak poppy seeds (khus khus) in water for 4-5 hours or overnight.

-- Slice almonds thinly and make powder of elaichi after peeling.
+- Slice almonds thinly and make powder of elaichi.

 - In the morning, drain water from poppy seeds and grind with very little water or milk to make thick paste.